IObert/crypto-portfolio-restruct/readme.md

 - binanceSecret: The Binance [API key](https://www.binance.com/en/support/faq/360002502072-How-to-create-API) secret
 - binanceKey: The Binance [API key](https://www.binance.com/en/support/faq/360002502072-How-to-create-API)
 - baseCurrency: The portfolio manager will calculate the portfolio sum in this token.
 It also tries to convert all other currencies in this token before it will be traded into the target currency.
+- ? fiatCurrency: Will only be used to display the portfolio value in the summary
-- ignoreCoins: Array of symbols which shall be ignored.
+- ? ignoreCoins: Array of symbols which shall be ignored.
 This field can be used to avoid errors due to missing trading pairs.

 > For testing purposes, you can add `test: true` to the config and pass in `prices` and `balances` as well.